Quidditch is a full contact, mixed gender sport played worldwide.

 3 hoops of varying heights stand at either end of the pitch.
 Chasers battle to put the quaffle through the opposing team’s hoops for 10 points while keepers defend the hoops and are able to act as a 4th chaser on offence.
 Players must avoid the bludgers (dodgeballs) thrown by opposition beaters which temporarily remove players – a hit player must dismount from their broom and run back to their team’s hoops to tap back in before continuing play.

 Seekers must try to catch the snitch to end the game and earn their team an additional 30 points.
 The snitch is a ball attached to the shorts of the Snitch Runner, an impartial referee dressed entirely in yellow who doesn’t want to be caught.

 To get to grips with the basics, check out our handy infographic below:

-Still uncertain how the game is played?
+Still uncertain?
 Take a look at this video produced by Bristol Quidditch: